luizbafilho/fusis/README.md

 ## State
 This project it's under heavy development, it's not usable yet, but you can **Star** :star: the project and follow the updates.

-# Development
+# Installation

 There is compilation and runtime dependency on [libnl](https://www.infradead.org/~tgr/libnl/).
 On a Debian/Ubuntu style system, you should be able to prepare for building by running:

 ``
 apt-get install libnl-3-dev libnl-genl-3-dev
 ``

 Get this project into GOPATH:

 ```
 go get -v github.com/luizbafilho/fusis
 ```

 Also, get these projects:

 ```
 go get -v github.com/hashicorp/errwrap
 go get -v github.com/hashicorp/go-multierror